DolphinGui/eh-bench/README.md

 counts, exceptions can sometimes outperform result types.
 This is probably because the locality of the exception unwinding mechanism at such high call stacks is greater than the locality of result handling.

+### Platform Differences

+Notably, the windows benchmark is significantly slower than the linux one.
+That isn't due to any inherent deficiency with windows, but rather is a result of the optimization inhibition mechanism being different on windows than on linux.
+MSVC does not support the explicit marking of C expressions in assembly, and so because of that an alternative inhibition method is necessary.
+A function which takes the address of the expression was used instead, resulting in increased overhead from calling the function.

+The Windows exception handling mechanism is about twice as slow as the linux one, but reaches parity with result handling much faster.
+I suspect this is due to the increased benchmark overhead on windows rather than any real improvement on Window's end.

 ## Conclusions